nus-cs2113-AY2223S2/ip/docs/README.md

 ### `deadline` - Adds a new Deadline task

 Adds a Deadline task to your list of tasks and displays the number of existing tasks.
-Example of usage:

-`deadline do science homework /by Monday`
+Example of usage: `deadline do science homework /by Monday`

-Expected Outcome:
+Expected outcome:

 ```
 Got it.
 I've added this task: